wp-plugins/embed-bible-passages/readme.txt

 3. Settings page.

 == Upgrade Notice ==

+= 1.3 =
+This version causes the client's time to be used to set the date of the Bible readings loaded initially.

 = 1.2 =
 This version causes Scriptures to be loaded by jQuery both initially and by Datepicker (if it is used) to help achieve uniformity in formatting.
 Additionally, Datepicker code is only loaded when Datepicker is used.